yusufessam22/dsml-portfolio/index.md

   - Outperformed SVM and LSTM in most datasets

 - **Model limitations:**
-  - Some rivers still showed lower predictive accuracy, particularly where streamflow variance was extreme or data quality was poor
+  - Some rivers still showed lower forecasting accuracy, particularly where streamflow variance was extreme or data quality was poor
   - LSTM showed overfitting tendencies despite dropout, especially on smaller datasets

 ---